-- 11.3 The End Semester Examination (theory, practical and theory with practical) of 3 hours duration shall ordinarily be conducted between October and December during the odd semesters and between April and June during the even semesters. - 11.4 The End Semester Examination for project work shall consist of evaluation of the final report submitted by the student or students of the project group (of not exceeding 4students) by an external examiner and an internal examiner, followed by a vivavoce examination conducted separately for each student by a committee consisting of the external examiner, the supervisor of the project group and an internal examiner. - 11.5 For the ESE in both theory and practical courses including project work, wherever necessary the internal and external examiners shall be appointed by the Controller of Examinations.
+- 11.4 The End Semester Examination for project work shall consist of evaluation of the final report submitted by the student or students of the project group (of not exceeding 4students) by an external examiner and an internal examiner, followed by a vivavoce examination conducted separately for each student by a committee consisting of the external examiner, the supervisor of the project group and an internal examiner. - 11.5 For the ESE in both theory and practical courses including project work, wherever necessary the internal and external examiners shall be appointed by the Controller of Examinations.